 Enhancing Western and Non-Western Nature-Based Solutions And Relationships

 This N-EWN project is a collaboration between the U.S. Army Corps of Engineers (USACE) Tribal Nations Technical Center of Expertise (TNTCX), the USACE Network for Engineering with Nature (N-EWN), and the University of Georgia (UGA).
 The project proponents are seeking collaboration with interested Tribal communities in the development of methodologies for the co-production of natural infrastructure in water resource planning programs and projects in Indian Country.
-We acknowledge that previous efforts to define problems and understand partner priorities in Indian Country have failed to effectively engage the communities being impacted.
-Through this project we hope to identify themes common to water infrastructure management and decision making in Indian Country and elicit Tribal community worldviews relating to hydrologic processes, ecological functions, infrastructure, and NBS.
-In collaboration with our Tribal partners we are seeking guidance on integrating Indigenous and engineering ontologies, knowledge, and ways of managing resources into Federal decision making.
+In collaboration with our Tribal partners we are seeking guidance on weaving Indigenous and engineering ontologies, knowledge, and ways of managing resources into Federal decision making.